 Alternatively, if the damage is more severe or widespread, a chemical may need to be used to kill the fungus.
 If structural damage to the timber has been incurred, the timber may need to be replaced altogether.
 It is best to get a professional company in to determine the cause of the wet rot and the plan of action thereafter.

 The cost of treating wet rot depends on the cause of the problem, the extent of it, and whether the timber needs to be replaced.
 We will conduct a site survey to assess your property and try and identify the cause of the problem, and we will then give you an no obligation quote based on our findings.

 In short, yes, wet rot can be prevented.
 How to prevent wet rot largely comes down to basic property maintenance.
 This includes ensuring there is adequate ventilation in high humidity areas (extractor fans, clear vents, and open windows), checking that guttering is in good condition, making sure roof tiles are not broken or damaged, and keeping an eye on pipework to ensure any potential leaks are caught in good time.

 Hopefully these FAQs have answered some questions you may have had about wet rot.
-If you still have a query, or if you suspect you have wet rot and want to book a free site survey, please contact us.
+If you still have a query, or if you suspect you have wet rot and want to book a site survey, please contact us.